 Two things are needed to use this cardioid dynamic microphone: an XLR cable and a recording interface, be it a voice recorder or multi-input guitar amp.
 If you’re using this for podcast recording or YouTube, you’ll need to go one step further and download recording software like Audacity.
 After that, you’re ready to record or jam out.

 As far as build quality is concerned, the SM58 is a reliable piece of hardware.
 Its humble design communicates the importance of function before form.
 A removable steel grille makes cleaning and replacement easy.
 Beneath it lies a spherical filter which mitigates the harshness of plosives and fricatives, -p, -t, -k or -f, -th sounds, respectively.
-The tapered metal chassis has proven rugged, hence why it remains a must-have microphone over a decade after its release.
+The tapered metal chassis has proven rugged, hence why it remains a must-have microphone, even 54 years after its initial release.
 It also has an internal shock-mount system to reduce vibration-induced noises.

 The Shure SM58 is championed by musicians for its reliability and durability.

 Accessories are sparse as you get just a zippered carrying pouch and durable stand adapter with a 180° swivel.
 The adapter is constructed from a thick plastic that feels impervious to breakage.

 Since this is an XLR microphone, a USB connection isn’t an option: you’ll need to pick up an XLR cable.
 As a dynamic low-impedance mic (150Ω), it requires neither phantom power, or much gain to be applied in order to achieve a usable signal.
 This means you don’t need something a pre-amp.
 If you accidentally activate phantom power when plugging in the mic, it won’t damage it though.
 In order to record directly to your computer, you will need an interface with an XLR input.
 Our favorite is the Focusrite Scarlett 2i2.
 From there you’ll need software to edit the audio.